 Students who participate in school-sponsored trips are required to use school-provided transportation to and from the event.
 However, in accordance with campus procedures, a parent may provide written consent for his or her child to ride with or be released after the event to the parent or another adult designated by the parent.
-[See School-sponsored Field Trips]
+[See School-Sponsored Field Trips on page 93.]